kudos-fit/kickoff-color-picker-2023-08-08/README.md

 ### Phase 1 -- Picker

-Build a simple web based color picker.
+Build a simple web-based color picker.
 The picker should:

 1. Take input for RGB values
 2. Display the current color